 In accordance with suggestions by the Water Supplies Department, we take various water saving measures to ensure water is utilised efficiently.
 These measures include installation of flow controllers in water taps.
-As a result, we have maximised our water utilisation efficiency.
+As payment for water usage has been included in the management fee to the property management agency, thus related consumption data cannot be obtained.